TESTARtool/TESTAR_dev/README.md

 CALL "C:<*PATH*>\2017\BuildTools\Common7\Tools\VsDevCmd.bat" -arch=x64

 It should be possible to build the project using the instructions provided in the next section

+#### Windows 7

+Windows 7 is supported but requires additional steps compared to Windows 10:

+1. First you have to install .NET Framework 4.0 (you might have to remove the existing version, if you have a more recent version) (https://www.microsoft.com/en-us/download/details.aspx?id=17851)
+2. Install Microsoft SDK 7.1 (you might have to remove all C++ redistributables before installation succeeds) (https://www.microsoft.com/en-us/download/details.aspx?id=8279)
+3. Install Java SDK and set JAVA_HOME and PATH (to javah.exe) variables in Windows advanced settings Then follow the instructions for Win 10

 ### Gradle build